by Andrea M. Darcy

 And they can also diagnose any personality disorder that might be blocking your ability to connect and relate.

 Personality disorders mean we see and experience the world in a totally different way than most people.
 Examples include borderline personality disorder, where your emotions are so intense you end up in endless short-term relationships, or avoidant personality disorder, where you just find relating to others just too much work.

 Want to work with a warm, friendly, and highly experienced therapist about your issues with love?
 Harley Therapy connects you with top therapists in central London.
 Somewhere else in the UK, or a different country entirely?
-Try our new sister site where you can book Skype and phone therapy wherever you are.
+Try our new sister site where you can book online and phone therapy wherever you are.